loongx2/karatOS/JTAG-DEBUG.md

 # JTAG Debugging Guide for ARM RTOS

-This directory contains scripts and documentation for JTAG debugging the ARM RTOS kernel using QEMU emulation and real hardware.
+This directory contains scripts and documentation for JTAG debugging the ARM RTOS kernel using QEMU emulation.

-## QEMU JTAG Debugging (Recommended for Development)
+## QEMU JTAG Debugging

 ### Quick Start